 Location: Swindon, Wiltshire

-My twenty-fifth stadium of 2013 was on Saturday 2nd November 2013 at the County Ground in Swindon, Wiltshire.
+My twenty-fifth ground of 2013 was on Saturday 2nd November at the County Ground in Swindon, Wiltshire.
 The match was Swindon Town vs. Port Vale in Football League One.

 The County Ground sits within a sports area in the centre of Swindon.
 The ground is adjacent to an athletics stadium as well as cricket and football pitches.
 The venue is just over half a mile from Swindon railway station and has been home to the club since 1896.

 The largest stand in the ground is the Arkell's Stand which runs along the northern side of the venue - this two-tiered stand has a capacity of around 5,800.
 There are a couple of stanchions towards the middle of the stand which restrict the views of a small number of fans in the upper tier.
 This stand contains the executive boxes as well as the players dressing rooms.
 Opposite the Arkell's Stand is the Don Rogers Stand - this 4,800 seat structure has a cantilevered roof and provides unrestricted views of the pitch.

 Behind the goal at the western end of the County Ground is the Town End - with approximately 2,000 seats this is the smallest in the venue and has several supporting beams in front of the seats.
 The Town End also houses the club shop and ticket office.
 The eastern end of the stadium houses the Stratton Bank - an uncovered two-tiered stand with 2,200 seats.
 This stand is usually closed and only opened if visiting teams bring a large away following.